 Mr. McCue resides in Somerville.

-Kathleen McGilvray is a Somerville resident who currently serves as the Deputy Director of Investment for the Massachusetts Housing Investment Corporation (MHIC), a non-profit specializing in the financing of affordable housing and community development throughout the Commonwealth.
-MHIC has financed numerous community health centers, as well as the expansion of Baystate Medical Center in Springfield, MA, using New Markets Tax Credit Financing.
-Ms. McGilvray has underwritten two of these healthcare-related real estate transactions, which include review of operations of the health center/hospital.
+Kathleen McGilvray is a Somerville resident who currently serves as the Director of Investment for the Massachusetts Housing Investment Corporation (MHIC), a non-profit specializing in the financing of affordable housing and community development throughout the Commonwealth.
+Ms. McGilvray manages the underwriting staff and project pipeline for MHIC.
+MHIC has financed numerous community health centers throughout New England, as well as the expansion of Baystate Medical Center in Springfield, MA, using New Markets Tax Credit Financing.

-Prior to MHIC, Ms. McGilvray worked as an auditor for Coopers & Lybrand at which she had healthcare clients, including Partners Health System and worked for a physician practice management company at which she was responsible for conducting the financial analyses for physician practices looking to join the company as well as reviewing managed care contracts.
+Prior to MHIC, Ms. McGilvray worked as an auditor for Coopers & Lybrand at which she had healthcare, bio-tech and non-profit clients, and worked for a physician practice management company at which she was responsible for conducting the financial analyses for physician practices looking to join the company.
+She was also Director of Financial Reporting for an internet commerce company, Fatbrain.com, which she brought through an Initial Public Offering.

 Ms. McGilvray possesses a Master in Public Policy from Harvard University's John F. Kennedy School of Government and graduated magna cum laude from Tufts University with a Bachelor of Arts Degree in Economics and American Studies.
-Ms. McGilvray is a member of the Somerville Community Corporation Real Estate Development Advisory Committee.
+Ms. McGilvray is a member of the Somerville Community Corporation Real Estate Development Advisory Committee and is currently Co-Chair of the Housing and Community Development Committee of New England Women in Real Estate (NEWiRE).

 Paula A. Paris